 - 1. Application - A completed Application for Graduate Admission along with the non-refundable \$25 application fee. - 2.
 Official Transcripts An official transcript from the college or university from which the applicant matriculated, verifying that the baccalaureate degree has been conferred.
 In addition, the applicant needs to provide official transcripts from any other college or university at which he or she may have undertaken any additional study, undergraduate or graduate. - 3.
-Recommendations - Two completed recommendation forms from individuals who can address your academic and/or professional potential. - 4.
+Recommendations Two completed recommendation forms from individuals who can address your academic and/or professional potential. - 4.
 Educational Requirements - Applicants must have or will have completed a baccalaureate degree.
 Undergraduate cumulative GPA of 3.0/4.0 or higher may be recommended for admission.
-Applicants with GPA's between 2.8-3.0 may be considered for conditional admission.
+Applicants with GPA's between 2.8-3.0 may be considered for conditional admission. - 5.
+Entrance Test Results - A score of 380 or higher on the Miller's Analogy Test or an equivalent score on the Graduate Record Exam.
+Teacher Licensure candidates will substitute proof of passing the relevant Illinois State content test(s).

-- 5. Entrance Test Results - A score of 380 or higher on the Miller's Analogy Test or an equivalent score on the Graduate Record Exam. - 6.
-Written Essay A 300-500 word written statement by the applicant detailing how his or her work and life experiences influenced his or her area of study and is applicable to the concept of servant leadership.

-7. Professional Resume

-8. International Students - Applicants from non-English speaking educational institutions must submit the results of the TOEFL.
+- 6. Written Essay A 300-500 word written statement by the applicant detailing how his or her work and life experiences influenced his or her area of study and is applicable to the concept of servant leadership. - 7.
+Professional Resume - 8.
+International Students Applicants from non-English speaking educational institutions must submit the results of the TOEFL.
 Generally, a score of 550 for graduate admissions is acceptable evidence of a student's ability to successfully study in an English-speaking environment.
 Also, the applicant must submit documentation showing how his/her education will be financed.
 A bank official must authorize this financial documentation.